INDUSTRY INTERVIEW WITH:

-Tell us a bit about the career path that led to where you are now at Marauder.
+Tell us a bit about the career path that led to where you are now.

 What is your favorite experience you’ve had in your career?
 Perhaps a musical idol you got to meet?
 A festival you were able to attend?
 A project you were involved with promoting?

-What job do you think you would you be doing if you weren’t in this industry?
+What job do you think you would have if you weren’t in this industry?

 What destination would you most like to visit and why?

 I’d love to go to India.
 I’m big into meditation and yoga and I hear they do a lot of that there.

 You just won a million dollars.
 What are you going to do with it?

 At this point… pay off my debts and give the rest to people who need it.
 There’s too many less fortunate than me in this world.
 I just want to stay afloat and help others get to that point as well.
 If I had some money left over maybe I’d open up a coffee/record/dog shop where you can drink good coffee, listen to records, and hang out with the dogs that live there.
 Why not, that sounds cool, right?

 What is/are your current favorite TV obsession(s)?
 What’s a great movie (new or old) you’ve watched recently?